yf297/GpGp_multi_paper/README.md

 # GpGp_multi_paper

-The source R package GpGpm_0.4.0.tar.gz should be in the same directory as GpGp_multi_paper.
 Before starting navigate to R_scripts directory of this repository, and run

 ```